-The Amrita Yoga weekend retreat at Amma’s Swiss Center Ziegelhütte Flaach started on the evening of November 22nd (Friday) and lasted till after lunch on the 24th (Sunday).
-It was a deeply rewarding experience of Divine love for the 14 participants, as Amma’s tangible grace flowed into the hearts of all those who were present.
+The Amrita Yoga weekend retreat at Amma’s Swiss Center Ziegelhütte Flaach started on the evening of November 22nd and finished on the 24th.
+It was a deeply rewarding experience of Divine love for the fourteen participants, as Amma’s tangible grace flowed into the hearts of all those who were present.

-This weekend retreat helped us all experience the truth that a spiritual seeker should have the attitude of a witness, since it was indeed Amma who orchestrated and conducted this programme for the upliftment and benefit of all.
-One could feel Amma’s compassion flow through Her Swiss Center, where the retreat was organized.
-Both Amrita Yoga instructors, Abheda and Sunanda witnessed Her Divine presence with deep gratitude in their hearts.
+This weekend retreat helped us all experience the truth that a spiritual seeker should have the attitude of a witness.
+It was Amma who orchestrated and conducted this program for the upliftment and benefit of all.
+Both Amrita Yoga instructors, Abheda and Sunanda, witnessed Her Divine presence with deep gratitude in their hearts.

-The Amrita Yoga retreats integrate the routine daily practices at Amma’s Centers worldwide, starting with the early morning archana (recitation of Divine names in Sanskrit), evening bhajans (devotional singing) and Seva (selfless service).
-Amrita Yoga aims at cultivating awareness in every action through body movements integrated with the mantras MA and OM.
+The retreats follow the daily practices at Amma’s Centers worldwide, starting with the early morning archana (recitation of Divine names in Sanskrit), evening bhajans (devotional singing), and seva (selfless service).
+Amrita Yoga aims to cultivating awareness in every action, beginning with asanas integrated with the mantras MA and OM.

-On the second day, Prabha in her satsang, shared some of her experiences during the early days with Amma.
-Everyone enjoyed these stories a lot.
-She spoke about Yoga in general, comparing it with a river.
-Only if we jump in, would we be able to experience its flow, the energy which streams through every cell of our body, and the calm mind which follows!
-In the evening, Amma’s videos were shown, and the footage filled our hearts with bliss.
-This was followed by games and group discussion in which everyone shared their wonderful experiences, thus bringing down the curtains with some light hearted fun and frolic.
+Everyone enjoyed Prabha’s stories of her early days with Amma.
+She spoke about yoga in general, comparing it to a river.
+Only if we jump in can we experience its flow, the energy that streams through every cell of our body, and the calm mind that follows.
+The videos of Amma filled our hearts with bliss.
+The retreat wound up with some light hearted games and group discussion in which everyone shared their experience.

-Each aspect of the retreat was filled with the fragrance of love – meals were served by the sevites (volunteers practicing selfless service) with so much love and dedication towards the well being of everyone, thus making the whole atmosphere more harmonious.
-A chimney fire lit up a warm and welcoming atmosphere in the temple and yoga room, especially since it was cold outside on these November days, just before the first flakes of snow came down to cover Mother Earth in these parts of the world!
+Each aspect of the retreat was filled with the fragrance of love; meals were served by the sevites (volunteers practicing selfless service) with much love and dedication.
+A chimney fire lit up a warm and welcoming atmosphere in the temple and yoga room.
+It was cold outside, with the first flakes of snow about to drift and blow.

-The participants formed a mature and harmonious bunch, and gave positive feedback about the retreat.
-They were thankful for the new opportunities that the retreat opened up in their lives and appreciated the still and peaceful atmosphere which pervaded the weekend retreat.
-Though the asanas were not so hard, they all experienced how positively their bodies responded to the various postures.
+The participants were thankful for the new opportunities that the retreat opened up in their lives and for the still and peaceful atmosphere in which it was conducted.
+The asanas were not difficult, and all felt how positively their bodies responded to them.

-Here are some of the comments from the 14 participants (translated into English from German):
+Here are some of the comments from the fourteen participants (translated into English from German):

-- “It is a lot to coordinate – movement, breathing, mantra and the sequences.” (anonymous)
+It’s a lot to coordinate – movement, breathing, mantra and the sequences.

-For those interested in participating in the next Amrita Yoga weekend retreats in Europe:
+For those interested in participating in Amrita Yoga retreats in Europe: